 Get involved in our advocacy efforts: contact the IRC in Atlanta’s Communications & External Relations Manager, Fiona Freeman, at [email protected].

 Stay connected to the IRC in Atlanta!
-Like us on Facebook and follow us on Instagram for announcements and upcoming events!
+Sign up for our monthly newsletter, like us on Facebook and follow us on Instagram for announcements and upcoming events!